Table of Contents

 Semi-supervised machine learning has gained a lot of appreciation in recent years.
 In fact, it is so efficient that it can well become the future of image and video classification.
 There are a lot of considerations that add to the value of semi-supervised learning.
 Getting data is a challenge.
 In certain specialized environments, data can be highly protected or lack consistency.
 Moreover, even the collected data may be unreliable, biased, or inefficient.
 Besides, the inflow of unlabeled data can come in larger volumes than your annotation crew can handle.
 For such cases, combining the learning programs for both labeled and unlabeled data can be your most efficient strategy.

 How does it work?
-So you have a dataset of 100.000 emails but only 10.000 of them are labeled.
+So you have a dataset of 100,000 emails, but only 10,000 of them are labeled.
 You don’t need to annotate the rest; instead, use the labeled elements to train your AI.
 After this, you can use the expectation-maximization machine learning algorithm to automate the process of annotation for the whole set of unlabeled data.
-This way, you get the unique combination of predictive and descriptive algorithms from supervised and unsupervised learning respectively.
-Tip: if none of your data is labeled, you can use the same mechanism.
-Label a small sample, train your AI, then maximize this process to the rest of the emails.
+This way, you get the unique combination of predictive and descriptive algorithms from supervised and unsupervised learning, respectively.

-What about the practical use cases?
-Given the weak spots of both unsupervised (limited tasks and inability to predict) and supervised learning (expensive and time-consuming), semi-supervised machine learning is already used ubiquitously for the modern AI development and machine learning.
 Enhanced clustering and detection of anomalies are just a couple of real-life use cases that semi-supervised learning can support.
 And here’s another one that elaborated on traditional machine learning frameworks: SGANs.

-Semi-Supervised GANs
+Semi-supervised GANs

 Traditionally, a GAN (Generative Adversarial Network) is used in unsupervised learning to detect fake (auto-generated) elements in a set of unlabeled data.
 With SGANs (short for semi-supervised GANs), the scope of tasks and the efficiency of the algorithms is increased as it includes not only unlabeled data but also supervised tasks that involve labels.
 This way, SGANs simultaneously work in two modes: unsupervised using unlabeled data for detecting fake elements and supervised for classification purposes.

-By way of illustration, let’s look back at that imaginary dataset of 100.000 emails you have.
+By way of illustration, let’s look back at that imaginary dataset of 100,000 emails you have.
 Within the scope of unsupervised machine learning, a GAN will generate fake but seemingly authentic emails.
 However, semi-supervised GANs can additionally classify the emails into the given classes (like ‘spam’, ‘not spam’, ‘personal’, ‘promotions’, etc.).
 This way, the efficiency of such a model is much greater compared to a traditional GAN that uses only unlabeled data and is built to identify fake vs real emails.

 Adversarial Training with Unlabeled Data: Machine Learning Against Deception